Home

 The Egyptians, who made extensive use of it in the building of temples and pyramids, called it the sacred ratio.

 Beginning in the Renaissance, a body of literature on the aesthetics of the golden ratio developed.
-As a result, architects, artists, book designers, and others have been encouraged to use the golden ratio in the dimensional relationships of their works.
+And as a result, architects, artists, book designers, and others have been encouraged to use the golden ratio in the dimensional relationships of their works.

 This would be written 60/36 = 36/24.
 When we break these down to their lowest common denominator you get 5/3 = 3/2.
-The picture frame is not within the golden ration.
-In this case it is not a golden rectangle.
+Because the ratios do not equal each other the frame is not a golden rectangle.

 The Golden Rectangle